kim-yoonseung/snu-pp2014/README.md

 * [Lab Materials](/lab)

 ## Announcement ##
+* The graders of challenges and projects are out [here](homeworks/graders.zip).
-* Check your score of HW 1~7 [here](https://docs.google.com/spreadsheets/d/1U6o1kiyhlzTgWHpwbanHYmWH0E7GZ2snLfczqxtJZaM/pubhtml#)
+* Check the result of all your work [here](https://docs.google.com/spreadsheets/d/1U6o1kiyhlzTgWHpwbanHYmWH0E7GZ2snLfczqxtJZaM/pubhtml#)
 * Solutions for HW 1~7 are uploaded [here](homeworks/).
 * Download [interpreter.ml](homeworks/interpreter.ml) for Project 3.
 * Download a new version of [HW8-3 self grader](homeworks/hw8_3_grade_dup.ml) if you want.
 Check the web board for this issue.